- Mission and Vision

 CPS provides protective security training and advisories to stakeholders and manage key security programmes like Red Teaming and TOPSIS (Threat Oriented Persons Screening Integrated System) to enhance the overall capability of Home Team Departments, home-front agencies and key stakeholders.

-To enhance the protective security standards in Singapore so as to ensure Singapore’s safety and security.
+MISSIONTo enhance the protective security standards in Singapore so as to ensure Singapore’s safety and security.
+We do this by implementing the Infrastructure Protection Act, transforming the security industry and building protective security capabilities.

 CPS’s main roles are:

-- Outcome-based Contracting – Engage with public and private sector buyers to roll out outcome-based contracting for procurement of security services
+Engage with public and private sector buyers to roll out outcome-based contracting for procurement of security services.

 The Community Partnership Department (CPD) was established to oversee and drive SPF’s community engagement and partnership efforts.
 It is the staff authority for SPF’s community engagement and partnership strategies, policies, structures and programmes.